pluja/awesome-privacy/README.md

 - OneDrive

 <img width="16" src="misc/check.png"> </img>  **Instead use**
+- [ownCloud](https://owncloud.com/) - ownCloud is an open-source file sync, share and content collaboration software that lets teams work on data easily from anywhere, on any device.
 - [Nextcloud](https://nextcloud.com/) - The open source self-hosted productivity platform that keeps you in control.
 - [Seafile](https://www.seafile.com/en/home/) - High performance file syncing and sharing.
 It includes a Wiki, WYSIWYG editing and other knowledge management features.